citrus313/learning-lab/Writing/Sample-Style-Guide.md

 ### Style
 Here are a few key elements of writing in [abc's] voice.
 For more, see the Grammar and mechanics section.

-- Active voice Use active voice.
+- Active voice
+Use active voice.
 Avoid passive voice.

 *Preferred:*

 *Not Preferred:*

 - Avoid slang and jargon Write in plain English.
 - Write positively Use positive language rather than negative language.

+# Visuals and Multimedia

 ### Grammar